When to Replace a Bathtub

 How to Fix a Cracked Bathtub

-If you chose a clear epoxy, you can add a layer of paint to match your tub colour.
+- If you chose a clear epoxy, you can add a layer of paint to match your tub color.

-Some kits come with a gloss you can rub on after to match the shine of your fibreglass or acrylic tub.
+- Some kits come with a gloss you can rub on after to match the shine of your fiberglass or acrylic tub.

 Related Topic: How Anti-Scald Devices Keep Your Kids Safe